amaanmakhani/Codingprojects/Sierra_Wireless/README.md

 - All code in this file is non-confidential, and are soley tester programs.
 - Majority of the code is in C#, with the exception of a few XAML files.
 ## MFGT Test(Manufactoring Test)
 The Manufactoring Test Engineering team specializes in the testing of embedded modules to ensure their quality prior to use.
-My tasks were to assist in this testing process, and increase it's efficiency.
+My tasks were to devlop applications that are increase the efficiency of this testing process, and reduce the time needed.
 ## Projects